 little pieces, kind of like Legos when they were all square, with maybe a few wheel pieces

 To interact with something you made on a real live TV.

-Ok, I'm kidding about the chicks.
+Ok, I'm kidding about the groupies.

 Why not program for other, more modern consoles?